Site Guide

 Post office — Near the Orthodox Church at Parkowa 2.

 Railway station — The nearest station is in Hajnówka.
 Trains run to Białystok and Warsaw.
-See the ‘How to get there’ chapter for full train information.
+See the how to get there page for full train information.

 Sunday shopping — Most shops in Poland are closed on Sundays by law.
 Pod Sarenką at Stoczek 38 is the only place open with any regularity, selling basic food, BBQ supplies and alcohol.

-Supermarket — The biggest shop in Białowieża is Archelan, at Grudkowska 3 next to the petrol station.
-It stocks everything you’d expect from a small supermarket, including a deli counter and fresh fruit and veg.
+Supermarket — The village has two supermarkets.
+Archelan at Grudkowska 3 (next to the petrol station) stocks everything you’d expect, including a deli counter and fresh fruit and veg, and is open until 22:00.
+Dino at Krzyże 19, near the petrol station, is a useful alternative with good prices.
 For larger supermarkets (Kaufland, Biedronka), head to Hajnówka.
+See the where to eat page for food shops and opening hours.

-Tourist information / Guides — To hire a guided tour, head to the PTTK ‘Polish Association of Tourism and Sightseeing’ tourist office at Kolejowa 17, near Bike Café.
+Tourist information / Guides — To hire a guided tour, head to the PTTK ‘Polish Association of Tourism and Sightseeing’ tourist office at Kolejowa 17.
+Alternatively, see the tourist overview page for more on how to explore the forest.

 Go deeper